 3. Slow Travel and Sustainable Tourism

 Slow travel is about replacing the frantic exploration of a holiday destination by slowing the pace and focusing not only on the destination, but also on the journey.
 Think of leisure walks, flexible itineraries and more open schedules.

-While slow travel does include taking the train, walking, biking or sailing instead of flying, the chosen mode of transport is not the key element here.
+While slow, sustainable travel and tourism does include taking the train, walking, biking or sailing instead of flying, the chosen mode of transport is not the key element here.
 Slow travel is more about changing one’s mindset when traveling and being a more mindful, sustainable traveler.
 It is about exploring destinations and indulging in the local culture, without stress or without jumping from one place to another.

 Want to know more?
 Read our guide on slow travel.